 Financial District, Lower Manhattan

-The name Wall Street in the Financial District isn’t a significant change from what the Dutch originally coined Walstraat.
+The name Wall Street in the Financial District isn’t a significant change from what the Dutch coined initially Walstraat.
 The Financial District was formally a commercial area but is now becoming the new trendy place to live.
 The area has seen a jump in residential properties to accommodate this trend.
 The landscape is changing in the Financial District as many former office buildings are now being repurposed into residences.

 Theatre District, Midtown Manhattan